The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 VIII GLOBAL POLICIES

 There are no formalities for the translation.
 However, it should be clearly stated which language shall prevail in the event of any conflict between the languages.
-Further, it needs to be noted that formal translation by a recognised translator may be necessary if only foreign documents exist in case of a court dispute.
+Further, formal translation by a recognised translator may be necessary if only foreign documents exist in case of a court dispute.
 This is not the case when the document was already translated when it was entered into.

 X EMPLOYEE REPRESENTATION